brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 # Introduction

 Have you heard about GraphQL?
-Facebook open sourced it in 2015 and I believe it is a much better way to establish contracts between clients than REST (or 'it is a much better way to interact between software components than REST').
-These improvements also allow better tools and technologies on both the client and server side.
+Facebook open sourced it in 2015 and I believe it is a much better way to establish contracts between a client and a server than REST.
+The achieved improvements also serve as a foundation to better tools and technologies on both the client and server side.

 If, like me, you are always searching for the least boilerplate and most maintainable code, you should consider GraphQL.